HellsJanitor/Custom-TI/README.md

 All commands are as configurable as vanilla commands, via integration's menu. **All** actions are enabled by default, but prices can be adjusted, and actions disabled if required

 # List of custom actions
+## Streamer-specific chat commands

+'#playerreset'  Chat command used to reset all player & map data

+'#give_up'						Chat command used to kill all spawns in a 150 block radius

 ## Spawns

-'#give_up'						Chat command used by the streamer exclusively, to kill all spawns in a 150 block radius

 '#spawn_zombie_limo'			Spawns a passive aggressive zombie, which spits explosive snowballs